The 10 Fastest Pickup Trucks to Grace the World’s Roads

 4. Ford F-150 SVT Lightning

 Here’s a name that was so popular, Ford had to give it a second chance.
 When the second-generation F-150 SVT Lightning hit the streets, it could race from 0 to 60 in just 5.2 seconds, on its way to an overall top speed of 147 miles per hour.
-Sixteen years ago, that was enough to earn it the title of the world’s fastest production truck, a title that’s since been passed on.
+Sixteen years ago, that was enough to be the world’s fastest production truck, a title that’s since been passed on.
 Still, it’s hard to argue with Ford for naming this F-150 “Lightning” — after all, it could scream past all other trucks in a flash during its heyday.
 Not only was it fast, but its edgy aesthetics were also something to behold.

 3. GMC Syclone

 Simply put, the GMC Syclone has become a modern-day legend.
 On the surface, it appears to be a small commuter pickup truck, with very little to offer in terms of performance.
 On the other, it was an absolute monster on the track, keeping pace with Ferrari and Lamborghini models in its prime.
 Even Jeremy Clarkson from Top Gear was impressed with the Syclone when he took it for a spin way back in 1991.
-The Syclone’s 0-60 time is pegged somewhere between 4.6 and 5.3 seconds, a speed that has yet to be matched by any other trucks even resembling the Syclone to this day.
+The Syclone’s 0-60 time falls somewhere between 4.6 and 5.3 seconds, a speed that has yet to be matched by any other trucks even resembling the Syclone to this day.

 2. Ram SRT10